jakeboone02/parse-ingredient/README.md

 For the `isGroupHeader` attribute to be `true`, the ingredient string must not start with a number, and must either start with `'For '` or end with `':'`.

-This library pairs nicely with [format-quantity](https://www.npmjs.com/package/format-quantity) which can display numeric values as imperial measurements (e.g. `'1 1/2'` instead of `1.5`).
+For a complimentary library that handles the inverse operation, displaying numeric values as imperial measurements (e.g. `'1 1/2'` instead of `1.5`), see [format-quantity](https://www.npmjs.com/package/format-quantity).

 If present (i.e. not `null`), the `unitOfMeasureID` property corresponds to a key from the exported `unitsOfMeasure` object which defines short, plural, and other alternate versions of known units of measure.
 To extend the list of units, use the [`additionalUOMs` option](#additionaluoms) and/or or submit a [pull request](https://github.com/jakeboone02/parse-ingredient/pulls) to add new units to this library's default list.